AnyhowStep/type-mapping/README.md

 ### Fluent API

-In the `stringOrUndefined` example is simple and shows that you may combine `Mapper`s.
+The `stringOrUndefined` example is simple and shows that you may combine `Mapper`s.

 However, with more complex `Mapper`s, function composition